-The Form 2 on the other hand features high-resolution, laser-sharp prints with incredible surface finish.
+The Form 2, on the other hand, features high-resolution, laser-sharp prints with an incredible surface finish.
 “This guy (the Form 2), like any other SLA, is seven-times more accurate in almost every direction.
 There’s tons of stuff that you can print.
 And don’t forget about all of the material options” said Herman.

 Herman said industrial designers will especially appreciate the Form 2.
 “They don’t like the FDM because of its rough look.
 All of the engineers here love it, but we have four industrial designers who want the pretty parts that feel right or are easily sandable.
 FDM has too many processes: glaze it, sand it, prime it, and possibly fill it.“